LukeGrahamLandry/WrapperLib/README.md

 ## Packets

+Replaces `SimpleChannel` on Forge or `ClientPlayNetworking` and `ServerPlayNetworking` on Fabric.

 - [ ] automatically serialize your data class (to json to bytebuffer)
 - [ ] cross platform: forge, fabric, quilt
 - [ ] send options: client -> server, server -> client, server -> all clients
 - [ ] handshake system to know that server and client are on the same version

-## Player Data
+## Saved Data

-replaces capabilities or cardinal components on players
+Replaces `WorldSavedData` and capabilities on Forge or cardinal components on Fabric.

+Data for all players is stored in a json file mapping uuids to data objects.
+World data is just a file with a json object (perhaps multiple files if stored separate per dimension).

-- [ ] store data in a json file (map of uuid to data object) instead of nbt for easy editing
+- [ ] store data in a json file instead of nbt for easy editing
 - [ ] automatically serialize your data class
 - [ ] sync data to clients
 - [ ] cross platform: forge, fabric, quilt

-## Geckolib Attack Animations
+## Geckolib Animation Managers